 Here are some of the common household spices that you can use to make your tea more beneficial to you:

-Cinnamon is a digestive spice with warming, circulatory-increasing and sweat-inducing properties.
+Cinnamon is a digestive spice with warming, circulatory-increasing, and sweat-inducing properties.
 It has the added benefits of being strongly anti-viral in action and anti-parasitic.
-Cinnamon is also considered to be balancing to both blood sugar and cholesterol levels.
+Cinnamon is also considered to be balancing of both blood sugar and cholesterol levels.
 Its warming nature makes it best for Vata and Kapha.

 Fennel is often used as a spice to temper the heat of the other spices in chai.
 It is a mild digestive stimulant and counters bad breath.
 It boosts the metabolism and supports the body’s formation of healthy fats.
 It is considered anti-inflammatory and anti-cancer and stabilizing to women’s reproductive cycles.
 All three doshas are balanced by fennel.